-This is core starting point.
-It is difficult to fake it, if you have deep worries about your child’s internal strength and don’t believe in them.
+This is the core starting point.
+It is difficult to fake it if you have deep worries about your child’s internal strength and don’t believe in them.
 If you hold the belief of weakness, how can you give them the gift of strength?
 It’s very tough to fake this.

 In fact, if you don’t have faith, you will be likely to make several mistakes that undermine resilience, as outlined below.